 The Base-Part is partly hidden by a Plane if the:

-When the Show Solids in Mechanism is enabled, we also show the Planes.
-You can do:
+When you enable Show Solids in Mechanism, we also show Planes.
+To hide Planes, do:

 AND / OR